Pblonghurst/payload/README.md

 The two staff own a few events each, aswell as th owner being credited for a few.
 This can be seen in admin panel.

+yoururl/admin to access admin panel

 #### testing
-Using the seeded users I have tested access accross the roles to verify access is correct.
+Using the seeded users you can test access accross the roles to verify access is correct.
 Added pages will have their titles returned in the header nav and link to a page called 'events'.
 'events' in the nav will also link to 'events'.
 The events page loops through the events added and displays them in a grid.